yxlin/yxlin.github.io/_docs/random-effect-model/hlba.md

 ![density-hyper]({{"/images/random-effect-model/HLBA/trace-data.png" | relative_url}})

-Last, I checked the posterior density plots at the data level.
-There are too many trace plot and posterior density plots for each participants, so I did not present them here.
+Last, I checked the (posterior) density plots at the data level.
+There are too many density plots for each participants (nsubject x nparameter = 360), so I did not present them here.

 - Posterior density plots the LBA parameters for each parameters